-Course: SOC08 Psychology Credit: 0.5 Grade Level: 11-12 Required Course Fee: No memory/thought, perception, disorders, and dreams.
+Course: SOC08 Psychology Credit: 0.5 Grade Level: 11-12 Required Course Fee: No

+Description: This course covers the basic principles that govern psychology.
+These include the brain, memory/thought, perception, disorders, and dreams.
 We will explore how the human mind functions, as well as practically apply these principles in a number of projects and papers over the course of the semester.